CBolibaugh/OpenDataWorkshop/README.md

 # Open Data Workshop
-Materials from the Open Data Workshop held by EROS at the Department of Education, University of York.
+Materials from the Open Data Workshop held by EROS (Education Researchers for Open Science) at the Department of Education, University of York.

 . . .